IKIM-Essen/EMCP-slurm/README.md

 ## Building the deb packages

-To trigger the deb build workflow, create a tag with the format `v*.*.*`, replacing the wildcards with a slurm version number which exists in the Ubuntu source repositories.
-For example, the tag `v21.08.5` rebuilds slurm version 21.08.5 with nvml support.
+To trigger the deb build workflow, create a tag with the format `*.*.*-*` matching a slurm version number from the Ubuntu source repositories.
+For example, the tag `21.08.5-2ubuntu1` rebuilds the corresponding slurm version with nvml support.